srus/HTML-Snippets-h5bp/README.md

 __IMPORTANT: If you are also using Emmet, add the following to Emmet's user settings file:__

-`"disabled_single_snippets": "html head fig nav ol script style ul"`
+`"disabled_single_snippets": "html head fig link nav ol script style ul"`

 ---